input-output-hk/marconi/doc/read-the-docs-site/adr/0004-marconi-sidechain-testing-strategy.rst

 Alternative solutions
 ---------------------
-When testing marconi-chain-index we can take a similar approach but must also:
+When testing marconi-cardano-chain-index we can take a similar approach but must also:
   - test starting the application with the CLI's disable flags:
     - end-to-end test to check absence of db file being created after run
     - property test to randomise combinations